Helping Iraq Help Itself: Turning the Iraqi Election into a Strategic Asset

 Iran wants major strategic influence over its neighbors and the region.
 The U.S. does not need a military presence or base in Iraq.
 It needs a strong and independent Iraq that can defense its own sovereignty and act as a critical buffer the limits Iran's influence in the Arab world.
 Any strong, unified Iraq that can finish defeating ISIS and unite Iraq's key factions will meet that test.
 It will also help defuse tensions over the Kurdish with Turkey, help contain Syria, and help guard its other Arab neighbors.

 It the U.S. makes it clear that their only reasons for staying in Iraq are to achieve short-term goals like ensuring the full defeat of ISIS and giving Iraq security forces all of the capabilities necessary to stand on their own, it may well be able to win the acceptance of figures like Sadr, and have the de facto strategic partner it needs to limit Iran's influence.
-It will also do as much as possible to meet President Trump's goal of reducing the U.S. presence in Iraq as soon as this can be done without risking the full defeat of ISIS and creating major new problems for Iraq security.
+It will also do as much as possible to meet President Trump's goal of reducing the U.S. presence in Iraq as soon as this can be done without risking the full defeat of ISIS, letting Iran fill the resulting power vacuum, or creating major new problems for Iraq security.

 Shaping a U.S. Post-Election Strategy: The Security Dimension

 Iraq still has relatively small conventional military forces – both by past its own standards and in comparison, with the current forces of Iran and Iraq's Arab Gulf neighbors.